-Biden to announce US will donate 500M Pfizer doses, urge world leaders to join in
+Biden announces US will donate 500M Pfizer doses, urge world leaders to join in

 The shots, which will be produced at Pfizer’s U.S. production sites, will be provided at a not-for-profit price.

-“Our partnership with the U.S. government will help bring hundreds of millions of doses of our vaccine to the poorest countries around the world as quickly as possible,” said Pfizer Chief Executive Albert Bourla.
+“Our partnership with the U.S. government will help bring hundreds of millions of doses of our vaccine to the poorest countries around the world as quickly as possible,” said Pfizer Chief Executive Bourla.

 The U.S. is now set to be COVAX’s largest vaccine donor in addition to its single largest funder with a $4 billion commitment.